Fast-Food Chains Back Away From Limits On Whom They Hire

 Seven national fast-food chains have agreed, under pressure, to eliminate a practice that limits their workers' ability to take jobs at other restaurants in the same chain, the Washington state attorney general announced Thursday.

 The move came after Bob Ferguson, the state attorney general, threatened to sue them over the practice, saying it was anti-competitive.
-The chains — including Arby's, Jimmy John's, Auntie Anne's, Buffalo Wild Wings, Carl's Jr. and Cinnabon — will stop enforcing or using such practices around the country.
+The chains — including Arby's, Jimmy John's, Auntie Anne's, Buffalo Wild Wings, Carl's Jr. and Cinnabon — will stop enforcing or using such practices across the country.
 McDonald's previously agreed to remove such restrictions.

 The announcement comes on the heels of a separate probe announced by 10 other state attorneys general and the District of Columbia into the same issue.
-That investigation involves eight chains: Five Guys, Dunkin' Donuts, Burger King, Arby's, Little Caesar's, Panera, Popeyes and Wendy's.
+That investigation involves eight chains: Five Guys, Dunkin' Donuts, Burger King, Arby's, Little Caesars, Panera, Popeyes and Wendy's.

-For many years, fast-food franchises agreed not to recruit or hire each others' workers within the same chain.
+For many years, fast-food franchises agreed not to recruit or hire one another's workers within the same chain.
 These "no-poach agreements," as they are known, meant a worker couldn't get better pay or move up the ladder by going to another franchise.

 Ferguson said such agreements are clearly illegal.